Otis-Jones/NBA_threepoint_proj/README.md

 # Future Work:
 We plan to do further work looking at the convergence of the Stochastic Model.
+We need to compare and integrate the Stochastic Model and the Time Series.